wangwenx190/dynamic-desktop/README.md

       ```text
       CONFIG *= enable_openal_link
       ```
+   - Use `qmake -tp vc dynamic-desktop.pro` to generate Visual Studio project files if you want to use VS instead of Qt Creator.

 ## Licenses
 - [Wallpaper](/src/3rdparty/wallpaper): some code is copied from https://github.com/NoisyWinds/Wallpaper , Apache License 2.0, thanks to [NoisyWind](https://github.com/NoisyWinds)!